steevelefort/hhg-gui/README.md

 **IT IS EXPERIMENTAL.
 USE IT AT YOUR OWN RISK.**
 Beware, you can remap all keys and you could remove some standard shortcuts (change source, etc.)

+## Roadmap

+- The `hhkb-react/src/scancodes.js` file need to be modified/corrected to show all existing keys.
+- A white theme have to be created (with CSS refactoring)
+- Code need to be cleaned

 ## Licence

 This software is released under the MIT.